IceXinShou/SlimeChunkFinder/README.md

 # SlimeChunkFinder

-This is a Plugin with Minecraft
+This is a Plugin with Minecraft.

 Hook with PlaceholderAPI